CDAC programs unify, empower, and promote the arts in the California desert.

 Join Us at Our Next Arts Salon

-Come hear arts leaders share their experiences, ideas, and advice and join in the Q&A and network with your colleagues.
-The arts salons are free, and we provide snacks and refreshments.
+Come hear arts leaders share their experiences, ideas, and advice and join in the Q&A and network with your peers.
+Arts salons are free, and we provide snacks and refreshments.
 Information about our next Arts Salon appears to the right.

 We’re Here to Help!

-CDAC and its partners, including the Coachella Valley Economic Partnership and Coachella Valley Small Business Development Center, are ready to assist you develop a business plan, prepare financial statements, access capital, grow audience, manage operations and human resources, integrate technology, achieve sustainability, and gain information and advice about industry and local economic trends.
+CDAC and its partners are ready to assist you develop a business plan, prepare financial statements, access capital, grow audience, manage operations and human resources, integrate technology, achieve sustainability, and gain information and advice about industry and local economic trends.

 Our team can help you navigate the process of event production, public art planning and programming, and more.
 Contact us for assistance or a referral